Second Order Cumulants: second order even elements and R-diagonal elements: Cumulants of products of free random variables

 Note that by Lemma \ref{lem alternating} we can write the set

 as

 Of particular interest will be when $\kappa_n(a_i)=1$ for all $i$ and all $n$. i.e. when the $a_i$'s are free Poisson operators.
 This will be explained in Example \ref{prodpoiss}.

 \begin{remark} There is a natural bijection between $k$ divisible partitions $(k+1)$-equal ones for $NC(n)$ which is given by the ``fattening procedure'' as described in Arizmendi \cite{ariz}.
-The second order analogue is also true, that is, ${SNC}_{(k+1)~alt}(p,q)$ is in bijection with ${SNC}^k_{alt}(p,q)$, we leave this observation as an exercise to the reader. \end{remark}
+The second order analogue is also true, that is, we have $\snckalt{kp}{kq}$ is in bijection with $\sncjea{jp}{jq}$, for $j = k+1$; we leave this observation as an exercise for the reader. \end{remark}